-Running is one of the most efficient, effective, and most convenient forms of exercise that can be performed anywhere, at any time!
+Running is one of the most efficient, effective, and convenient forms of exercise that can be performed anywhere, at any time!
 Saving money on a gym membership, taking in the beauty of your surrounding city or neighborhood, there are so many benefits to the activity.
 The thought of it is simple.
 Put on some shoes, lace them up, and get after it.
 Simple right?
 Not exactly.
 That wonderful “running high” you feel can quickly turn into a nagging pain or injury that can leave you in an uncomfortable state where that moment of striding down your favorite route turns into a frustrating and painful walk back to your home.
 In fact, Runner’s Knee is one of the most common injuries that can be a nuisance to get rid of.
-In this article, we will cover runner’s knee causes and treatment, modifiable risk factors related to this condition, and evidence-based strategies to effectively get you back to running feeling better than ever, including a FREE [P]Rehab workout!
+In this article, we will cover runner’s knee causes and treatment, modifiable risk factors related to this condition, and evidence-based strategies including runner’s knee exercises to effectively get you back to running and feeling better than ever.

 What is Runner’s Knee?